-Mohamed AbuTaleb serves as the Imam of the Islamic Association of Raleigh.
+Mohamed AbuTaleb served as the Imam of the Islamic Association of Raleigh.
 He is a lifelong student of the Quran and Islamic studies, has studied with a number of credentialed scholars and teachers and has been blessed to memorize the Holy Quran.

 Mohamed has pursued seminary training through the Cambridge Islamic College and Al-Salam Institute in the United Kingdom, and studied under teachers trained at Islamic universities in India, Saudi Arabia, Syria, Jordan, and Egypt.